“I don’t know what you did in that first session but I feel completely different. I’ve got this!”

 I’ve returned to work after maternity leave twice.
 I understand how terrifying it can be both to work out what kind of role will work for you and your family, and to then re-engage with your ‘work skills’ so you can present a confident, rather than exhausted, version of yourself when it really matters.

 I work with clients as they navigate all this, sometimes after a year away, sometimes after many years away, from the work place.
-Some are going back into existing job roles, some are creating new careers for themselves to fit with their new family commitments and some are going back to study, but all of them are dealing with the juggling act of being a parent alongside all the usual work challenges that might come up in our coaching conversations.
+Some are going back into existing job roles, some are creating new careers for themselves to fit with their new family commitments and some are going back to study, but all of them are dealing with the juggling act of being a parent alongside all the usual work challenges – managing work relationships, making difficult decisions, thinking about the next career move – that might come up in leadership coaching conversations.